TallKite/linnstrument-firmware/README.md

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
 2) Download the latest version of linnstrument-firmware.ino.bin from this github.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download (and possibly unzip) the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
 4) Check your OS version to confirm the update.
-It should be 234.072A.
+Tap twice to see the full number.
+It should be 234.072.001 or higher.
 If not, reboot your computer and try again.
 5) Important, read the next section about uninstalling!

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
-Say no (the red button in the middle, turns orange) if you're updating to a newer version of microLinn.
+Say no (tap the red button in the middle, turns orange) if you're updating to a newer version of microLinn.
 This avoids needlessly deleting your microtonal user settings.
-Say yes (the blue button on the left, turns light blue) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
+Say yes (tap the blue button on the left, turns light blue) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
 This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.
-If you're not sure, tap the green button on the right to exit the uninstall screen.
+Once you've decided, tap the green button on the right to continue.

 -------- NON-MICROTONAL FEATURES --------